Excessive fuel consumption, can be caused by a number of different things.

 With no estimated date in sight, as to when prices will come down; consumers need to be smart about, how to save on fuel costs, before they reach the pump.
 Fortunately, there are many ways to save significantly – without requiring a great deal of effort on your part.

-How To, Improve Your Driving Habits, To Improve Fuel Efficiency:
+How To, Improve Your Driving Habits, To Save On Fuel Costs:

 - Avoid quick or ‘jackrabbit” starts and stops.